Justice Reform and the Rule of Law

 2020 Justice Reform and the Rule of Law Budget by Region

 The Open Society Foundations support efforts to develop national policing and criminal justice systems that treat everyone equally.
-We promote community-based work to expand access to civil justice and legal services, and back innovative approaches to public safety issues.
+We promote community-based work to expand access to civil justice and legal services, and we back innovative approaches to public safety issues.
+We also work to end excessive incarceration before and after trial—in particular, for nonviolent crimes such as drug possession.

 We also work to extend the ability of the law to address transnational issues such as corruption, and to seek accountability for atrocity crimes, including through support for the International Criminal Court and international human rights tribunals.